“If you have the words, there's always a chance that you'll find the way.”

 - Seamus Heaney

-In the English Department, we aim to do just that through explicit vocabulary teaching, vocabulary acquisition via Bedrock Learning, and the learning of common Latin and Greek roots.
+In the English Department, we give our pupils the gift of words through explicit vocabulary teaching, vocabulary acquisition via Bedrock Learning, and the learning of common Latin and Greek roots.
+Lessons in the English Department reflect the most robust research-based evidence into high-quality learning and teaching.

 The English Department aims to:

-Pupils are encouraged to read at every given opportunity both at home and in school.
+Pupils are encouraged to read at every opportunity both at home and in school.
 Parents also have a key role to play in supporting and maintaining reading routines during their daughter’s time at Ashfield.
-Parents can access Bedrock and Accelerated Reading to monitor their daughter’s progress and encourage good reading routines and habits.

 Term 1: ‘Childhood’ – The Study of Character [Prose]

-Text: KS3 Transition text – Matilda by Roald Dahl
+Text: Transition texts – Matilda and Boy by Roald Dahl

 Characterisation anthology and exploring characters through the theme of ‘Childhood’.